 Emigrating is both exciting and daunting.
-Leaving Kitty and Fido behind is not an option, so here’s some information to help you plan their move alongside yours.
+Leaving Kitty and Fido behind is not an option, so here’s some information to help you plan their international move alongside yours.
 Also, have a look at CDC’s website – the United States’ Centres for Disease Control and Prevention.

 Microchipping of your pet isn’t required but it is recommended.
 If your pet is microchipped then your details will be readily available should you accidently get separated from him/her.

 Cats don’t need a rabies vaccination certificate to enter the United States but check with the state you are moving to, just in case local law states you need one.

 Dogs entering the United States from the following countries, don’t need a rabies certificate, although a rabies vaccination is recommended.

 Owners must prove that they have owned their pet for six months prior to moving and confirm that their dog has lived in one of the following countries: –